zalashub/calorieBuddy/README.md

 # README

 ## Requirement list

----

-##### R1: Homepage - views/index.ejs
+#### R1: Homepage - views/index.ejs

 **views/index.ejs Title on line 5 and Welcome messages lines 17-18** R1A: Display the name of the web application.
 **views/index.ejs line 10 - include the header partial from views/partials/header.ejs which contains the navigation** R1B:  Display links to other pages or a navigation bar that contains links to other pages.

-##### R2: About page - views/about.ejs
+#### R2: About page - views/about.ejs

 **views/about.ejs lines 14-18 and line 9 which includes the header partial from views/partials/header.ejs which contains the navigation** R2A: Display information about the web application including your name as the developer.
 Display a link to the home page or a navigation bar that contains links to other pages.

-##### R3: Register page - views/register.ejs
+#### R3: Register page - views/register.ejs

-**views/register.ejs lines 17-79 and line 9 which includes the header partial from views/partials/header.ejs which contains the navigation ** R3A: Display a form to users to add a new user to the database.
+**views/register.ejs lines 17-79 and line 9 which includes the header partial from views/partials/header.ejs which contains the navigation** R3A: Display a form to users to add a new user to the database.
 The form should consist of the following items: first name, last name, email address, username, and passwor.
 Display a link to the home page or a navigation bar that contains links to other pages.

 **routes/main.js lines 124-189** R3B: Collect form data to be passed to the back-end (database) and store user data in the database.
 Each user data consists of the following fields: first name, last name, email address, username and password.
 To provide security of data in storage, a hashed password should only be saved in the database, not a plain password.

 **displays views/registered.ejs** R3C: Display a message indicating that add operation has been done.

-##### R4: Login page - views/login.ejs
+#### R4: Login page - views/login.ejs

 **views/login.ejs lines 22-44 and line 9 which includes the header partial from views/partials/header.ejs which contains the navigation** R4A: Display a form to users to log in to the dynamic web application.
 The form should consist of the following items: username and password.
 Display a link to the home page or a navigation bar that contains links to other pages.

-**routes/main.js lines 191-260 ** R4B: Collect form data to be checked against data stored for each registered user in the database.
+**routes/main.js lines 191-260** R4B: Collect form data to be checked against data stored for each registered user in the database.
 Users are logged in if and only if both username and password are correct.

-**views/loggedin.ejs if successful and re-render views/login.ejs lines 31-39 with appropriate messages if not – controlled in routes/main.js lines 219-224 and lines 239-252 ** R4C: Display a message indicating whether login is successful or not and why not successful.
+**views/loggedin.ejs if successful and re-render views/login.ejs lines 31-39 with appropriate messages if not – controlled in routes/main.js lines 219-224 and lines 239-252** R4C: Display a message indicating whether login is successful or not and why not successful.

-##### R5: Logout - views/logout.ejs
+#### R5: Logout - views/logout.ejs

 **routes/main.js lines 263-270 and views/logout.ejs** There is a way to logout, a message is displayed upon successful logout.

-##### R6: Add food page (only available to logged-in users) - views/addFood.ejs
+#### R6: Add food page (only available to logged-in users) - views/addFood.ejs

 **views/addFood.ejs** R6A: Display a form to users to add a new food item to the database.
 The form should consist of the following items: name, typical values, unit of the typical value, calories, carbs, fat, protein, salt, and sugar.
 Display a link to the home page or a navigation bar that contains links to other pages.

-**routes/main.js lines 423-470 with saving the creator on line 452 ** R6B: Collect form data to be passed to the back-end (database) and store food items in the database.
+**routes/main.js lines 423-470 with saving the creator on line 452** R6B: Collect form data to be passed to the back-end (database) and store food items in the database.
 Each food item consists of the following fields: name, typical values, unit of the typical value, calories, carbs, fat, protein, salt, and sugar.
 Going beyond by saving the username of the user who has added this food item to the database.

 **displays views/foodAdded.ejs (from routes/main.js lines 455-466)** R6C: Display a message indicating that add operation has been done.

-##### R7: Search food page - views/searchFood.ejs
+#### R7: Search food page - views/searchFood.ejs

 **views/searchFood.ejs** R7A: Display a form to users to search for a food item in the database.
 'The form should contain just one field - to input the name of the food item'.
 Display a link to the home page or a navigation bar that contains links to other pages.